syncdoth/RetNet/README.md

   in to recurrent forward, which can save number of forwards for GPU with enough memory.

 ## Huggingface Integration

-The `huggingface` branch has `PretrainedModel` based implementation.
-This is WIP and not rigorously tested yet.

 Because of `sequence_offset` parameter, it cannot utilize `GenerateMixin.generate` function.
 Resorting to custom generate function for now.